profgaelle/profgaelle-website2020/content/project/heuri/index.md

 ---
-title: Heuristics and biases in judgement and choice (2001 - )
+title: Behavioural insights (2001 - )
 summary: This research programme focuses on the cognitive processes, heuristics, and biases which underpin judgements of risk and uncertainty, choices and hypothesis-testing.
 tags:
+- Behavioural insights
 - Judgement
 - Decision-making
 - Heuristics and Biases